-Non-Refundable Administrative Seat Fee A \$200, non-refundable, administrative seat fee is required for Financial Aid Programs when accepted for active enrollment to secure a "seat" in the class.
-Title IV monies shall not be utilized for non-refundable administrative seat fee is not a part of the tuition.
+Non-Refundable Administrative Seat Fee

+A \$200, non-refundable, administrative seat fee is required for Financial Aid Programs when accepted for active enrollment to secure a "seat" in the class.
+Title IV monies shall not be utilized for non-refundable administrative seat fee.
+The non-refundable administrative seat fee is not a part of the tuition.